impronen/odin-weather/notes_and_stuff.md

 - simple ui
 - search with city name and investigate how to use user location (might not be easy, implement last)
-- relatively simple app but still use MVC to maintain structure and maintainability for future features
+- relatively simple app but still use MVC to maintain structure and maintainability for future features (basically abandoned later on)
 - find some icons or something to represent weather visually
 - (possibly) see how to have a changing background image based on location or/and weather